eProsima/Micro-XRCE-DDS-Agent/README.md

 *The Micro XRCE-DDS Agent* acts as a server to bridge the DDS dataspace network with *Micro XRCE-DDS Client* applications.

-*Micro XRCE-DDS Agents* receive messages containing request operations from *Clients* to publish and subscribe to/from the DDS global dataspace.
+The *Micro XRCE-DDS Agents* receive messages containing request operations from the *Clients* to publish and subscribe to topics in the DDS global dataspace.
+Remote procedure calls, as defined by the DDS-RPC standard, are also supported, allowing to communicate according to a request/reply paradigm.
 The *Agents* then process these XRCE requests and send back a response with the operation status result and with the requested data, in the case of subscribe operations.
 Remote procedure calls, as defined by the DDS-RPC standard, are also supported.